“When power corrupts, poetry cleanses, for art establishes the basic human truth which must serve as the touchstone of our judgement.”

 This is the closet of the woman

 he had loved beyond what he had thought he could experience.
-He stood outside the closed door, afraid to open it, knowing he would see her dresses hanging limply as if to soften pain, jackets at attention remembering how she ironed them stiffly, creased jeans having supported slim legs, in the drawer her bras neatly cupped supporting nothing, lace panties in pastels lined up like days of the week.
+He stood outside the closed door, afraid to open it, knowing he would see her dresses hanging limply as if to soften pain, jackets at attention remembering how she ironed them stiffly, creased jeans having supported slim legs, in the drawer her bras neatly cupped supporting nothing, lace panties in pastels lined up like days of the week, all waiting for her to come home from her day of teaching.
 He turned toward the window hoping for light, but clouds had closed that door too.

 This closet remained closed.